 Before I could even begin to fathom that, Seamus seized my attention with a full-stand barking jag against the backyard fence gate.
 Message sent, the Setter flopped down once again on the rug mat of his shed-matched barnwood doghouse.
 As I returned to the bakery sweet kitchen to fill his bowls with Science Diet, Pags resumed curling up on the warmth of my stereo amp, Rory bridging into his plaintive refrain.

 “I’m heating up some strudel,” Moon said from the bedroom as I slipped Seamus’s food and water bowls out onto the cabin’s small kitchen porch, slamming the door shut behind me as the Setter hit them hard and fast.
 “Grab it out of the toaster oven, okay?”

 “Got it…damn.”
 I pulled her stoneware plate from the toaster oven, singeing my fingers, shaking it off in the process of delivering two steaming slices of apricot-apple strudel to our bedroom quicker than room service at the Hotel Boulderado on homecoming weekend.
 “Coming…hot off the presses…”

 “Yum—had a hankering…couldn’t help myself,” Moon smacked her lips and reached for a slice and napkin as I trayed up bedside.
-“Sooo, what were those little blow-ups of yours about, Kenny, what on earth were you thinking?”
+“Sooo, what about those blow-ups of yours, Kenny, what on earth were you thinking?”

 “Aww, I don’t know, it’s just this pressure all of a sudden,” I said softly, sitting on the edge of our garage sale four-poster, barely over the squeaking of bedsprings, crooning of Rory Stoneman into the groove out as the turntable changed to ‘Summer Breeze’.
 “Got stuff coming at me from so many different directions…”